-Lucky enough to have an apple tree or access to inexpensive apples?
+Are you lucky enough to have an apple tree or access to inexpensive apples?
 One way of storing them for year-round use is by freezing them.
-If you prepare them right, your apples should keep well frozen for several months, and not taste dried out or bitter when thawed.
+If you prepare them properly, your apples should keep well frozen for several months, and not taste dried out or bitter when thawed.

 Here are a few different ways to successfully freeze apples